 Dover High-Water Mark Project

-Northeast Regional Ocean Council (NROC) staff collaborated with Strafford Regional Planning Commission to implement a high-water mark (HWM) art project in Dover, NH.
-The HWM project seeks to engage community members in proposing and implementing public art projects that convey future flood risks as sea levels rise and extreme precipitation events become more frequent and intense.
+UNH Extension, NH Sea Grant, and Strafford Regional Planning Commission collaborated with a team of volunteers from Dover to implement a high-water mark (HWM) art project.
+The HWM project sought to engage community members in proposing and implementing public art projects that convey future flood risks as sea levels rise and extreme precipitation events become more frequent and intense.

 Additional rounds will focus on professional artists and other interested parties.